bicarbon8/automated-functional-testing/packages/aft-ui-browsers/README.md

 # AFT-UI-Browsers
-Automated Functional Testing (AFT) package providing Selenium-based `BrowserFacet extends AbstractFacet` Plugins and BrowserStack, Sauce Labs and Selenium Grid `ISession` Plugins extending the `aft-ui` package.
+Automated Functional Testing (AFT) package providing Selenium-based `BrowserFacet extends UUiFacet` Plugins and BrowserStack, Sauce Labs and Selenium Grid `UiSession` Plugins extending the `aft-ui` package.
 This enables testing using BrowserStack, Sauce Labs or a Local Selenium Grid for any Browser application tests.

 ## Installation
 `> npm i aft-ui-browsers`

 ## Page Object Model (POM)
 the POM is a standard design pattern used in UI and layout testing.
-AFT-UI supports this model via _Sessions_ and _Facets_ where the _Session_ is an object extending from `ISession` and is responsible for managing the UI container (browser, mobile view, etc.)and the _Facet_ is an object extending from `AbstractFacet` and is responsible for managing logical collections of sub-facets and elements in the UI.
+AFT-UI supports this model via _Sessions_ and _Facets_ where the _Session_ is an object extending from `UiSession` and is responsible for managing the UI container (browser, mobile view, etc.)and the _Facet_ is an object extending from `UUiFacet` and is responsible for managing logical collections of sub-facets and elements in the UI.
 For example:
 ![aft-ui-pom](aft-ui-pom.png)
 The above would use a POM design like: